GaikaGroup/CI/README.md

 A provider manager selects between OpenAI and local Ollama models, enabling fallback and provider switching in development.

+#### Admin Finance Dashboard

+Administrators can review per-model usage counts and estimated OpenAI spend on the Finance page.
+Usage metrics are stored in-memory inside the application server; restart events clear the history.
+For production deployments consider persisting these aggregates to a database or analytics warehouse to avoid data loss.

 #### Voice Mode

 Speech‑to‑text uses the OpenAI Whisper API, while text‑to‑speech uses the OpenAI TTS API (or a simulated response in development).
 The animated cat avatar with lip‑syncing and emotion detection is documented in `docs/cat-avatar-implementation.md`.